ashishkumarpalai/Chick-fil-a.com-clone/README.md

 + Admin Page

 # Functionalities
-+ Fully Responsive Website
++ This Website is Fully Responsive
-+ Search Functionality
-+ Sorting
-+ Filtering
-+ Login/Signup
++ Login/Signup Page are Fully Functional
-+ Fetching Data for Mock API
++ Fetching Data from Mock API
++ Search Functionality(You can search Products from search bar)
++ Sorting Functionality(You can sort Product By Price Low to High/High to Low.)
++ Filtering Functionality(You can filter Products By their Categories.)
++ Payment Page

 ## Home Page